Non-native and widespread

 Trapping and shooting.

-GB population 110,000.
-The population has continually declined over the last 25 years.
+GB population 122,000.
+The population of American mink has continually declined over the last 25 years.
 Mink are widely distributed throughout mainland Great Britain and Ireland, and are present on a few islands, including Lewis, Harris and Arran.

 Did you know?